Eena

 “You’re

 wasting precious time, Amora.
-I want the
+I want the remaining pieces to Pallador’s

-is not yet done.
-Now get to work and
+job is not yet done.
+Now get to work and find the three remaining.”

 Eena

 scowled, looking up at the demanding spirit.
+It did no good to refuse the

-as such.
-It did no good refusing her
+title, Amora; the immortals had branded her as such.
+It did no good refusing

-bidding despite every attempt to resist.
+their bidding despite every attempt to resist.
+She would continue to fight

 “I

 can’t help you.
-Your brother sent me
+Your brother sent me home, and unless the next star point is

-position to find it.”
+hidden in Harrowbeth, I’m in no position to find it.”

 Anesidora

 huffed disgustedly.
-“Your detour to
+“Your detour to Harrowbeth is because of my brother’s

-Harrowbeth is because of my brother’s pathetic weakness for you mortal females.”
-The ghost looked Eena up and down with distaste.
-“It’s hard to believe he’s affected by such
+pathetic weakness for you mortal females.”
+The ghost looked Eena up and down

 Eena